treegfx/smoothHud/README.md

-> note: needs refactoring of lerp functionality
+> note: needs refactoring at some point

 ## smoothHud
 simple fabric mod that animates the selected hotbar slot highlight when switching slots.